Azure/azure-powershell/Call_For_Testing_Az.Accounts-Preview.md

 We highly recommend you try the new feature as it improves security.
 You need to do some configuration on your tenant.
 Please refer to https://learn.microsoft.com/entra/identity/conditional-access/concept-continuous-access-evaluation for more information.

-## Optimize output UX of cmdlets in Az.Accounts
+## Optimized output UX of cmdlets in Az.Accounts

 We adjusted cmdlet output format to make it more user-friendly based on the feedback of UX study of Az.Accounts.
 Adjustments include:
 - ordering and grouping output items to make items easy to find
 - re-prioritizing positions for output properties to highlight valuable properties